quality-liquid/cupid_code/Documentation/Design/HighLevel/user-interface.md

 **Dater Login**

-The Dater homepage will allow them to select one of these pages: Calendar, AI chat, Cupid Cash, Profile, or App feedback.
+The Dater homepage will allow them to select one of these pages: Calendar, AI chat, Cupid Cash, Profile, App feedback, or Gig Requests.

 --> CUPID LOGIN UML DIAGRAM